WHEN STONES SPEAK

 The Latomia, or Quarry, of the Capuchins is at the extreme north-eastern edge of ancient Syracuse.
 Its distance from Ortygia makes it inadvisable (but not impossible) to walk here, especially if you have a limited amount of time to tour the city.
 To get here by car, take the Riviera Dionisio il Grande, which skirts the coastline, directly to Piazzale Cappuccini.
 There is also a bus for those without a car.

 The structure of the area, which has been excavated for tens of meters below the surface, features stairs and sloped areas that, unfortunately, represent architectural barriers and do not facilitate the visit of persons with mobility problems.

 tel. +39 0931 64 694

-As you walk over the paths, you’ll be struck by the sheer beauty of the place.
-Huge stone pilasters reach up to support massive blocks of stone, mysterious grottoes with an arcane allure have been turned into perfect natural theatres.
-Some of them still bear the traces of the ancient wells from which the Capuchin fathers drew the water to irrigate their gardens.
-The walls of the quarry still bear the signs of the techniques used to extract the white stone of Syracuse.
-And, finally, at the centre of this immense natural park, are two pillars of rock, one of which looks like the head of a crocodile with its jaws wide open.
+Walking down suggestive back-roads and paths, you’ll be surrounded and enchanted by stunning beauties: huge stone pillars support massive stone blocks, and secret and mysterious caves turned into perfect natural theatres.
+Some of that man-made caves still show the traces of ancient wells used by Capuchin monks to drew water and irrigate their gardens.
+The walls of the quarry as well still show the signs of the techniques used to extract the white limestone rocks.
+Then just in the middle of this immense natural park, there are two huge rock pillars; one of them looks like a crocodile head with its jaws wide open.